BkrmDahal/Send-to-Kindle-Chrome-Extension/Readme.md

 Chrome extension to send any article to your kindle.

 # TODO
-- [] make popup more interactive
+- [ ] make popup more interactive
+- [ ] better css on popup
-- [] ask user for api and email at begaining only
+- [ ] ask user for api and email at beginning only